Skip to content

 Medication for a stye

-Most styes will usually go away on its own in one to two weeks.
+Most styes will usually go away on their own in one to two weeks.
 If the symptoms do not seem to be improving, see a healthcare provider to get treatment.
 The doctor may provide the following prescription medications:

 How to prevent a stye